germanbursetromero/Transfer-Connect/README.md

 The better the match, the higher they appear — giving students the most relevant guidance first.

-## 💬 Think of Transfer Connect as a bridge between “where you are” and “where you’re going”, powered by real stories and shared experiences.
+## 💬 Transfer Connect acts as a bridge between “where you are” and “where you’re going”, powered by real stories and shared experiences